 To further customize SpamSieve, you can use the Change Settings command in Entourage's Scripts menu.
-You can optionally turn off the settings in Entourage's Notification preferences and instead let SpamSieve notify you only when you receive new non-spam messages.

 To train SpamSieve with spam messages, select one or more of them and then choose SpamSieve - Train Spam from Entourage's Scripts menu.
 To train SpamSieve with good messages, select one or more of them and then choose SpamSieve - Train Good from Entourage's Scripts menu.